ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 A flushing attack is an attempt by an adversary to flush a particular piece of data from a pool.
 In the CT Gossip ecosystem, an attacker may have performed an attack and left evidence of a compromised log on a client or server.
-They would be interested in flushing that data - tricking the target into gossiping or pollinating the incriminating evidence with only attacker-controlled clients or servers with the hope they trick the target into deleting it.
+They would be interested in flushing that data, i.e. tricking the target into gossiping or pollinating the incriminating evidence with only attacker-controlled clients or servers with the hope they trick the target into deleting it.

 Servers are most vulnerable to flushing attacks, as they release records to anonymous connections.
-An attacker can perform a Sybil attack - connecting to the server hundreds or thousands of times in an attempt to trigger repeated release of a record, and then deletion.
+An attacker can perform a Sybil attack -- connecting to the server hundreds or thousands of times in an attempt to trigger repeated release of a record, and then deletion.
 For this reason, servers must be especially aggressive about retaining data for a longer period of time.